Minor abnormalities in smear tests are very common |

 But the researchers found 70% of women testing positive for HPV after a mild abnormality result did not develop early signs of cancer during a three-year follow-up.

-May not cause any symptoms at all until it has reached an advanced stage
+Cervical cancer Around 2,800 women are diagnosed with it each year in the UK May not cause any symptoms at all until it has reached an advanced stage Abnormal bleeding is the most common symptom |

 She said: "The most important thing is to attend for cervical cancer screening - the most effective way of preventing cervical cancer.